-A pragmatic and fearless Brit with a punk edge, a free-spirited lesbian scientist, a feral and fiercely loyal Russian outcast, and an uptight suburban mom who’s killed when necessary… Any one of those women would surely make for fascinating television, but those are just the central four clones out of 11 that Tatiana Maslany has inhabited on five seasons of BBC America’s addicting sci-fi series Orphan Black.
+A pragmatic and fearless Brit with a punk edge, a free-spirited lesbian scientist, a feral and fiercely loyal Ukranian outcast, and an uptight suburban mom who’s killed when necessary… Any one of those women would surely make for fascinating television, but those are just the central four clones out of 11 that Tatiana Maslany has inhabited on five seasons of BBC America’s addicting sci-fi series Orphan Black.

 Maslany’s imbued each of them with such distinction and nuance that it’s easy to forget she’s one actress investigating the show’s themes of female agency, sisterhood, and family as the clones work to wrest themselves from a eugenics-obsessed maniacal patriarch in a plot that’s become eerily prescient under the Trump administration.
-Not unlike the millions of women who came together to march against a common enemy last January, Maslany’s clones, or “sestras,” as the unpredictable Russian clone Helena calls them, are bound together by their commonality rather than their differences in a show that will go down as one of the most inherently feminist of its era.
+Not unlike the millions of women who came together to march against a common enemy last January, Maslany’s clones, or “sestras,” as the unpredictable Ukranian clone Helena calls them, are bound together by their commonality rather than their differences in a show that will go down as one of the most inherently feminist of its era.

 “I feel so lucky to be on a show that puts women at the center,” Maslany, 31, said when she won the Best Actress Emmy last September, an accolade long overdue considering the breadth of character and emotion Maslany had laid bare playing up to six different characters in any given episode for four seasons.